-The effective tax rates for each of the periods presented differ from the federal statutory rate of 35% due to the amount of income earned in foreign jurisdictions where the tax rate may be lower than the federal statutory rate, tax-exempt interest income, stock compensation expense deductible at a corporate blended tax rate lower than 35%, and other permanent items.
-The effective rate for the three and six months ended July 2, 2005 also differs from the federal statutory rate of 35% due to the federal research and development tax credit.
+The effective tax rates for each of the periods presented differ from the federal statutory rate of 35% due to the amount of income earned in foreign jurisdictions where the tax rate may be lower than the federal statutory rate, tax-exempt interest income and other permanent items.
+The effective rate for the three and nine months ended September 30, 2006 also differs from the federal statutory rate of 35% due to stock compensation expense deductible at a corporate blended tax rate lower than 35%.
+The effective rate for the three and nine months ended October 1, 2005 also differs from the federal statutory rate of 35% due to the federal research and development tax credit as well as the write off of acquired research and development costs.